 The development cycle

-In addition to the current stable release of openSUSE, there is a development version of openSUSE called Factory.
+In addition to the current stable release of openSUSE, there is a development version of openSUSE called Factory on which openSUSE Tumbleweed is based.
 On the openSUSE:Roadmap you will see development releases such as Milestones and Release Candidates, these releases are snapshots in the ever changing Factory.

-Testing is generally done on the latest development release, with additional testing sometimes done using updates from Factory to verify bug fixes.
+Testing is generally done on a regular basis on openSUSE Tumbleweed and on the latest development release, with additional testing sometimes done using updates from Factory to verify bug fixes.
 More information on the development process can be found on the development portal.

-Besides the manual testing there is an automated system called openQA which runs predefined tests on the latest factory snapshots.
+Besides the manual testing there is an automated system called openQA which runs predefined tests on the latest factory snapshots, release version builds, maintenance requests and more.
 An overview of the latest results can be found here.

 One very important aspect of being a good tester is to be able to report the issues that you find, that is, to 'Submit a bug report'.
 They need to be as clear as possible, so that the developers can understand exactly what component has an issue and under what circumstances.
 Don't worry, there are a lot of resources to help you learn how to write a good bug report.

-If you need help/support in testing, if you have topics to discuss or if you are just interested in this area, join the email@example.com mailing list (see openSUSE:Mailing lists page how to subscribe).
+If you need help/support in testing, if you have topics to discuss or if you are just interested in this area, join the email@example.com mailing list (see openSUSE:Mailing lists page how to subscribe) or join us on IRC #opensuse-factory.

 - SyncML OBEX Client plug-in allows many modern mobile phones to do a local synchronization, help to test on your model.
 Check out the test plan for SyncML OBEX client